What Happens on a Cruise, Stays on the Cruise - Part 7

-Listen, I realise that we've only known each other for a few days, but when I first set eyes on you in that hotel in Fort Lauderdale, you were like a light in my window.
+Listen, I realise that we've only known each other for a few days, but when I first set eyes on you, you were like a light in my window.
 And when I came onto the ship and saw you again, I knew it was fate.

 Harry, you and I...

 It was now her heart that was twisting; she was feeling a lot more for him than she cared to acknowledge.
 She stopped herself from finishing the sentence because it shouldn't even be a sentence.
 She took one of his hands, placed the key card and his cufflinks in it and turned to walk back up the ramp.
 As she turned, he held onto her arm and pulled her back into his embrace.
 They remained quiet, that was until Edwin passed with another two of his colleagues and said hi.
 Harry shrugged.

 Here was I thinking he was the antagonist.